bloomreach/discovery-sfcc-b2c/README.md

 # Description
 Bloomreach is a cloud-based e-commerce experience platform and B2B service specializing in marketing automation, product discovery, and content management systems.
+The Bloomreach SalesForce connector is a community-supported tool.
+It is fully Open-Sourced and open to contributions.

 # Version
 ## [23.1.0] - 2023 August